ronsevetoci/oke-keda-oci-queue-scale/README.md

 ## 🚀 Deployment Steps

-This section outlines how to deploy the event-driven autoscaling solution using OCI Queue, Prometheus, and KEDA on OKE.
+This section outlines how to deploy the event-driven autoscaling solution using OCI Queue, Prometheus(optional), and KEDA on OKE.

 ### ✅ Prerequisites